 An adoption agency such as Lifetime covers finding, educating, counseling, and screening potential birth mothers.
 Lifetime Adoption includes various other assistance, such as profile development, licensed third-party counseling, 24-hour availability, and more.

-You will need an attorney (or two) to ensure the adoption happens legally and safely.
+You will need an attorney to ensure the adoption happens legally and safely.
 The birth parents will need to be informed of their rights and provide consent to the adoption.
 If there is more than one possible birth father, they all need to be addressed.

 There are also court fees, document fees, and other administrative costs that are simply part of the adoption.